 - Click Voice typing.

 - Play the audio file.
-Make sure no background noises can be heard.
+Make sure there are no background noises.

 - Google Docs will type the dictated text into a new document.

-How to Convert Audio Files to Text on Mac
+How to Convert Audio Files to Text on a Mac

-Mac owners can cheer – audio files can be transcribed using pre-installed software.
+Mac owners can cheer—audio files are transcribable using pre-installed software.
 Follow the step-by-step guide to convert audio files to text on your Mac:

 - Optionally, tick Use Enhanced Dictation to transcribe the file with real-time feedback.

-- Select the file language and make sure a shortcut key is selected.
+- Select the file language and ensure a shortcut key is selected.

-- The changes are saved automatically.
+- The changes get saved automatically.
 Close the window.

 - Open a new document in any text editor.

 - Play the audio file you wish to transcribe.
-Make sure no background noise is interfering with the audio.
+Ensure no background noise is interfering with the audio.

 - Click Done to see the results and save the file in the desired format.

-How to Convert Audio Files to Text on Windows
+How to Convert Audio Files to Text on a Windows PC

-Similar to Mac, Windows has a feature called “Speech Recognition”.
-To transcribe text on any Windows version later than Windows Vista, do the following:
+Similar to Mac, Windows has a feature called “Speech Recognition.”
+To transcribe selected audio to text on any Windows version later than Windows Vista, do the following: